-Having plants in our houses and offices is always a peaceful, satisfactory feeling.
-Having plants beside us during work always helps us to relax and feel like we are close to nature all the time.
-But good things sometimes come with something bad or irritating.
+Having plants in our houses and offices is always peaceful and satisfactory.
+Moreover, having plants beside us during work always helps us relax and feel like we are always close to nature.
+But good things sometimes come with something terrible or irritating.

-When some small bug bothers your little plants, it becomes irritating for us too.
-These creepy pests are not only bothersome for plants and us but they also become a barrier in plant growth and eradicate their beauty and eventually plants.
+When some minor bug bothers your little plants, it irritates us too.
+Unfortunately, these creepy pests are bothersome for plants and become a barrier to plant growth, eradicating their beauty and, eventually, plants.

 Some people even avoid bringing plants indoors because of these troublemaker pests and solutions as costly and toxic chemicals.

-We usually think that pesticides are the only solution to put an end to these bugs.
-Yes you are right we have to use pesticides but we don’t need to buy pesticides that accommodate chemicals in it.
-Instead, we can use other approaches that will end bugs and will not be harmful to us too.
+Pesticides are the only solution to put an end to these bugs.
+So yes, you are right.
+We have to use pesticides, but we don't need to buy pesticides that accommodate chemicals.
+Instead, we can use other approaches that will end bugs and not harm us.

-Some may know and don’t that how powerful chemicals, insecticides comprises in it to kill insects or pests.
-And who wants to spray these toxic pesticides in homes and offices.
-These toxic chemicals not only put a question mark on our healthy life but also our pets and family.
+Some may know and don't know how powerful chemicals and insecticides are used to kill insects or pests.
+And who wants to spray these toxic pesticides in homes and offices?
+These poisonous chemicals put a question mark on not only our healthy life but also our pets and family.

-These pesticides are available at a very high range too which not everyone can afford.
+These pesticides are available at a very high range, which not everyone can afford.
 And these chemicals can sometimes be risky for our plants' long life.
-Tons of alternatives are available for these pesticides that are safe for us and our family health too, why not use them.
+But, on the other hand, many alternatives are available for these safe pesticides for our and our family's health, so why not use them?

 (Related - Pest Control Exposure Effect on Human Health)